clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 ["Crookston", "Duluth", "GrandRapids", "Morris", "StPaul", "Waseca"]
 {% endhighlight %}

-In other words, `map.keys()` returns an array of strings for all our map's keys, pretty much what it sounds like it should do.
+In other words, `map.keys()` returns an array of strings for all our map's keys.

-We then append `option` elements for each of these site names, set the `value` attribute and `text` to the site name.
-The `value` attribute is important as it is what is passed to `dispatch.call("statechange")` within the `select`'s `on.("change")` event listener.
+We then append `option` elements for each of these site names, setting the `value` attribute and inner `text` to the site name.
+The `value` attribute is important as it is used in `map.get()` to grab the correct part of our data we need, then passed to `dispatch.call("statechange")` within the `select`'s `on.("change")` event listener.

 Finally we need to make sure that the dropdown stays set on the last option the user selected.
 We do this by setting the current `option` in the `select` element to match the key of the current site data after `"statechange"` is fired.
-Remember that the data being passed on `"statechange"` is an object that has our site name stored in the property `key` and its corresponding nested data stored in the property `values`.
-Eg, for "Morris" it is:
+Remember that the data being passed on `"statechange"` is an object that has the site name stored in the property `key` and its corresponding nested data stored in the property `values`.

+E.g., for the site "Morris" the object looks like:

 {% highlight javascript %}
 {